 B-903: Choices Plus

-Boards must be aware of the following:

 Choices Plus is a separate TANF-funded postemployment service available to individuals who are no longer receiving cash assistance benefits who are at risk of returning to TANF.
 An individual is considered at risk of returning to TANF if he or she is a SNAP recipient or receiving TWC-funded child care.

 Sanctioned families and conditional applicants are eligible for Choices Plus services if they obtain employment during their demonstrated cooperation period.